-Upon c ompletion of this course, the students will: 1.
-Carry out measurements using the correct number of significant figures, and express the precision using absolute or relative uncertainties.
-2. Given a set of experimental data, calculate the average value, the average deviation, and the standard deviation.
-3. Solve stoichiometry problems of the following types: percentage composition/empirical formula, gram-gram or gram-volume (of a gas), solution stoichiometry, limiting reactant, problems involvin two simultaneous or two sequential reactions.
-4. Explain the Bohr Theory of atomic structure.
-5. Give the electronic configuration of any of the common elements in the periodic table.
-6. Given a periodic table, explain the relative sizes, ionization energies, and electron affinities of the elements.
-7. Explain and be able to apply the following concepts to covalent bonds: dipole moment, electronegativity, and percent ionic character.
-8. Draw Lewis electron dot structures for a given molecule.
-The molecule may exhibit resonance, or expanded valence shells.
-9. Use the VSEPR theory to predict the geometry of any polyatomic molecule. .
-Given the formula of a polyatomic molecule, use the Valence Bond Theory to describe the types of bonds, the type of hybridization of the central atom, and draw a diagram showing orbital overlap a geometry.
-11 .
-Use the Molecular Orbital Theory of bonding to describe the bonding in any diatomic molecule involving atoms from the first two rows of the periodic table.
-12 Given the formulas of two compounds, list the types of intermolecular forces that apply to each molecule, and predict which will have the higher boiling point, or heat of vaporization.
-13 Given the formula of an organic compound, give the IUPAC name, or the common name, if one exists.
-14 .
-Given the formula of an organic compound, draw diagrams of all possible isomers, and describe e type of isomer.
-15 Be able to name and identify the common functional groups. .
-Be able to draw the lowest and highest energy conformations of alkanes via Newman projections a cyclohexanes in 3D indicating axial and equatorial bonds and 1,3-diaxial interactions.
-17 .
-Given a compound with a stereogenic centre, be able to identify it using the R/S system of nomenclature and for isomers with more than one stereocentre be able to draw the Fischer project. and identify if the isomer will exist as a meso compound or enantiomeric pair.
-18 Be able to provide the mechanism of either an SN1 or SN2 substitution reaction indicating the structures of all transition states and intermediates including the stereochemical outcome of the reaction.
-19 .
-Be able to provide the mechanism of either E1 or E2 elimination reaction indicating the structures all transition states and intermediates including dehydration reactions of alcohols.
-20 .
-Given the formulas of the substrates and reagents, be able to predict the major product of the react including competition between elimination and substitution, oxidations of alcohols and aldehydes, catalytic hydrogenation, hydration of alkenes.
-21 Given a list of carbocations, be able to rank their relative stabilities including the resonance stabili allylic and benzylic carbocations.
-Option s: For classes with students enrolled in the Sport Science and Coaching Degree program: Instructors will be aware that students in this class are seeking a career as teachers and therefore to will be presented with a pedagogical perspective.
-23 Students will be provided with skills enabling them to explain both quantitative and qualitative top in the course to an audience of elementary or high school students.
+Upon completion of this course, the students will:

+1. Carry out measurements using the correct number of significant figures, and express the precision using absolute or relative uncertainties.

+- 2. Given a set of experimental data, calculate the average value, the average deviation, and the standard deviation. - 3.
+Solve stoichiometry problems of the following types: percentage composition/empirical formula, gram-gram or gram-volume (of a gas), solution stoichiometry, limiting reactant, problems involving two simultaneous or two sequential reactions. - 4.
+Explain the Bohr Theory of atomic structure. - 5.
+Give the electronic configuration of any of the common elements in the periodic table. - 6.
+Given a periodic table, explain the relative sizes, ionization energies, and electron affinities of the elements. - 7.
+Explain and be able to apply the following concepts to covalent bonds: dipole moment, electro negativity, and percent ionic character. - 8.
+Draw Lewis electron dot structures for a given molecule.
+The molecule may exhibit resonance, or expanded valence shells. - 9.
+Use the VSEPR theory to predict the geometry of any polyatomic molecule. - 10.
+Given the formula of a polyatomic molecule, use the Valence Bond Theory to describe the types of bonds, the type of hybridization of the central atom, and draw a diagram showing orbital overlap and geometry. - 11.
+Use the Molecular Orbital Theory of bonding to describe the bonding in any diatomic molecule involving atoms from the first two rows of the periodic table. - 12.
+Given the formulas of two compounds, list the types of intermolecular forces that apply to each molecule, and predict which will have the higher boiling point, or heat of vaporization. - 13.
+Given the formula of an organic compound, give the IUPAC name, or the common name, if one exists. - 14.
+Given the formula of an organic compound, draw diagrams of all possible isomers, and describe each type of isomer. - 15.
+Be able to name and identify the common functional groups. - 16.
+Be able to draw the lowest and highest energy conformations of alkanes via Newman projections and cyclohexanes in 3D indicating axial and equatorial bonds and 1,3-diaxial interactions. - 17.
+Given a compound with a stereogenic centre, be able to identify it using the R/S system of nomenclature and for isomers with more than one stereocentre be able to draw the Fischer projection and identify if the isomer will exist as a meso compound or enantiomeric pair. - 18.
+Be able to provide the mechanism of either an SN1 or SN2 substitution reaction indicating the structures of all transition states and intermediates including the stereochemical outcome of the reaction. - 19.
+Be able to provide the mechanism of either E1 or E2 elimination reaction indicating the structures of all transition states and intermediates including dehydration reactions of alcohols. - 20.
+Given the formulas of the substrates and reagents, be able to predict the major product of the reaction including competition between elimination and substitution, oxidations of alcohols and aldehydes, catalytic hydrogenation, hydration of alkenes. - 21.
+Given a list of carbocations, be able to rank their relative stabilities including the resonance stabilized allylic and benzylic carbocations.

+Options: For classes with students enrolled in the Bachelor of Physical Education and Coaching program:

+- 22. Instructors will be aware that students in this class are seeking a career as teachers and therefore topics will be presented with a pedagogical perspective. - 23.
+Students will be provided with skills enabling them to explain both quantitative and qualitative topics in the course to an audience of elementary or high school students.